Dictionary learning under global sparsity constraint: Experimental results

-Four of the current dictionary learning methods, including K-SVD$_{P_k}$ \cite{K-SVD}, K-SVD$_{P_\varepsilon}$ \cite{K-SVD2}, MOD \cite{MOD}, and BPFA \cite{Bay2}, were applied to these signal sets for comparison.
-The dictionary of the first three methods, as well as the proposed method, were initialized as the randomly selected signals from the input set, and the initialization of the last method was based on the singular value decomposition technique \cite{Bay2}.
-Since both MOD and K-SVD$_{P_\varepsilon}$ need the a priori deviation of the noise mixed in the signals to preset the representation error parameter, we directly used the ground truth information to optimally specify the parameter value \cite{K-SVD2}.
-For K-SVD$_{P_k}$, the sparsity constraint parameter $k$ was set as the real sparsity in the first experimental series.
-For the second series, it was specified by running the method $5$ times on each signal set under different $k$s, and selecting the best one as the final output.
+Five of the current dictionary learning methods, including the MOD \cite{MOD}, K-SVD$_{P_k}$ \cite{K-SVD}, K-SVD$_{P_\varepsilon}$ \cite{K-SVD2}, Efficient \cite{efficient} and BPFA \cite{Bay2} methods were applied to these signal sets for comparison.
+The dictionaries of the first four methods, as well as the proposed GDL method, were initialized as the randomly selected signals from the input set, and the initialization of the BPFA method was based on the singular value decomposition technique \cite{Bay2}.
+Since both MOD and K-SVD$_{P_\varepsilon}$ need the apriori deviation of the noise mixed in the signals to preset the representation error parameter, we directly used the groundtruth information to optimally specify the parameter value \cite{K-SVD2}.
+For the K-SVD$_{P_k}$ and Efficient methods, the sparsity constraint parameters $k$ and $\lambda$ were specified by running the method $5$ times on each signal set under different parameter values, and selecting the best one as the final output.
 All parameters involved in the BPFA were automatically inferred by using a full posterior on the model \cite{Bay2}.
-For the proposed GDL method, the global sparsity $K$ was set as $4500$ for all experiments.
-The results of all involved methods were attained after $100$ iterations.
+For the proposed GDL method, the global sparsity $K$ was set as $4500$ in all experiments.
+The results of K-SVD$_{P_k}$, K-SVD$_{P_\varepsilon}$, MOD, Efficient and GDL were attained after $100$ iterations, and those of BPFA were obtained after $1000$ iterations of Gibbs sampling.

 Two criteria are utilized to assess the performance of the employed methods for dictionary learning.
 The first is computed by sweeping through each atom of the generating dictionary and checking whether it is recovered by the dictionary attained by a utilized method via the following formula \cite{K-SVD}: